norenh/RKFRead/README.txt

 -------

-An Android NFC-app for reading travelcards (purses, period cards, etc) made by "Resekortsföreningen i Norden" used in Sweden and possibly Denmark and Norway.
+An Android NFC-app for reading travelcards (purses, period cards, etc) made by "Resekortsföreningen i Norden" used in Sweden and Denmark.

 https://github.com/norenh/RKFRead/releases - Latest version and apk file